FTP-droid/mac-os-droid/README.md

 ## Description
-This is a clone of macOs, specifically a clone of the design of macOs.
+This is a clone of macOs, specifically a clone of the design of macOs, built from the electron-react-boilerplate.